-Also, I live on the East Coast and Guy is on the West Coast so we don’t work together on a regular basis face-to-face.
-We are both 100% ourselves all the time, online and in person, so it’s just like we do work together face-to-face.
-We are the modern, virtual work team.
+Also, I live on the East Coast and Guy is on the West Coast so we don't work together on a regular basis face-to-face.
+We are both 100% ourselves all the time, online and in-person, so it's just like we do work together face-to-face.
+We are a modern, virtual work team.

 Prior to popular belief, travel isn't really glamorous, it's a lot of waiting in line and waiting for your flight.
 The anticipation for the next destination makes it fun.

 What is the one thing besides your phone you take with you everywhere?

 Chargers for my phone, my laptop, and my camera.
 And, of course, my passport.
 It's fun to travel with someone who understands your need to charge gadgets at every possible chance, to get online to check things and post updates.
 Between the two of us, we had a large number of chargers and adapters and we used every single one.